There are a number of reasons ADSL can stop working. To find out what is going on, follow these troubleshooting steps:

 Packet loss refers to the percentage of packets which, when transmitted in the network, fail to reach their destination.
 Packet loss, as indicated by tools such as 'ping', indicates loss in either the outbound or the return direction, but does not indicate the location or direction in which that loss occurred.
 It is commonly referred to as a percentage, with 0% loss meaning all packets were carried successfully.

-NOTE: the TCP protocol uses the loss of packets as part of its rate control and adjustment mechanisms, so a small level of packet loss is normal during TCP-based data transfers.
+NOTE: the TCP protocol uses the loss of packets as part of its rate control and adjustment mechanisms.
+A small level of packet loss is normal during TCP-based data transfers.

 Also called download speed or throughput, your Transfer Rate is the rate at which data is transferred over a connection.
 It is often expressed as a speed in KiloBITS per second or in KiloBYTES per second.